+Additional Rules:

 - 1. All general contest rules apply. - 2.
 All Class E entries must have a firm backing (minimum card stock) so that they can be properly displayed and should not exceed 24" by 36". - 3.
-Judging criteria: use of media selected, craftsmanship and skill, composition and presentation, originality.

-Class A. Items created from yarn (knitting, crocheting, weaving, etc.)

-Class B. Items created from paper (greeting cards, book marks, etc.)

-Class C. Items created with fabric (quilting, clothing, pillows, etc.)

-Class D. Items created with thread (embroidery, counted cross stitch, etc.)

-Class E. Items that are made with paints, water colors, pen, pencil, etc.

-Class F. Items that are mixed media (more than one of materials in previous classes)

-Class G. Miscellaneous Art - any item that doesn't fall into Classes A-F
+Judging criteria: use of media selected, craftsmanship and skill, composition and presentation, originality. - Class A. Items created from yarn (knitting, crocheting, weaving, etc.) - Class B. Items created from paper (greeting cards, book marks, etc.) - Class C. Items created with fabric (quilting, clothing, pillows, etc.) - Class D. Items created with thread (embroidery, counted cross stitch, etc.) - Class E. Items that are made with paints, water colors, pen, pencil, etc. - Class F. Items that are mixed media (more than one of materials in previous classes) - Class G. Industrial (made from wood, metal or any other kind) - Class H. Collections (a collection of 10 items of similar genre easily displayed) - Class I. Miscellaneous Art any item that doesn't fall into Classes A-F